jhorv/Exercises/readme.md

 ...Actually, just have the topmost function return the array itself.
 Easy as pie.

 UPDATE: Only took me an hour and a half.
 Done with the nCr table problem using dynamic programming.
+It was easy enough to adapt the fibonacci assignment code for this.

 I'll try this [one next](https://www.hackerrank.com/challenges/separate-the-chocolate).
 I picked that one purely for points.
 I haven't figured out the way to solve it yet, but given the complex constraints that it has the problem reminds me of the constraint satisfaction problems in the Modeling Discrete Optimization course that I used MiniZinc to solve.